stanford-mse-125-2025/mse-125-2025-website/index.md

 - Important life or professional events.
 - Pre-planned athletic events or travel.

-Lectures will be recorded and posted on Canvas.
-However, lecture recordings are only meant to supplement in-person lecture attendance.
-You should only learn material for the first time via a lecture recording if you needed to miss class with an excused absence.
+Lecture recordings will be available for a limited time for those who miss lecture with an excused absence.

+Note: lecture attendance will not be recorded for week 1 due to fluctuation in enrollment.

 ## Lecture Laptops Policy